openpubkey/openpubkey/docs/pktoken.md

 As shown, we have three signatures types:

 1. `typ=JWT` **OP (OpenID Provider) signature and protected header:** The first signature is the signature of the party that issued the ID Token, that is, the signature of the OpenID provider.
 2. `typ=CIC` **CIC (Client-Instance Claims) signature and protected header:** The second signature is generated by the identity's client.
-This signature contains user's public key.
+This signature's protected header contains the identity's public key.
 3. `typ=COS` **COS (Cosigner) signature and protected header:** The third signature is the COS (Cosigner) signature.
 The Cosigner is a third party who has independently authenticated the identity.
 It exists to remove the OpenID Provider as a single point of compromise.
 The COS signature is optional and not every PK Token will have one.
 It is up to OpenPubkey verifiers to decide if they require a Cosigner signature or not.

-### Commitment mechanism
+### Commitment Mechanism

 **CIC Always Committed to by OP's Signature:**
 The CIC protected header contains the identity's public key and associated metadata.
 To bind the identity's public key to the ID Token, the CIC is always committed to in the payload or the OP's protected header.
 Why payload or OP's protected header?
 Because the OP's signature signs both the payload and the protected header.
 This means the binding between identity and public key is made by the party that authenticated the identity and determined the identity is are who they say they are.